rafaelsf80/transformers-labs/README.md

 Chinchilla outperforms Gopher (280B), GPT-3 (175B), Jurassic-1 (178B), and Megatron-Turing NLG (530B) on a wide array of downstream evaluation tasks.
 It considerably simplifies downstream utilization because it requires much less computer power for inference and fine-tuning.
 The article also explains that based on the training of previously employed language models, it has been determined that if one doubles the model size, one must also have twice the number of training tokens.
 This hypothesis has been used to train Chinchilla AI by DeepMind.
 Similar to Gopher in terms of cost, Chinchilla AI has 70B parameters and four times as much data.

-Chinchilla AI has an average accuracy of 67.5% on the MMLU benchmark, which is 7% higher than Gopher’s performance.
+Chinchilla has an average accuracy of 67.5% on the MMLU benchmark, which is 7% higher than Gopher’s performance.
 Unfortunately, the general public cannot currently use Chinchilla AI, because it is still in the testing phase as of January 12, 2023.
 Once released, Chinchilla AI will be useful for developing various artificial intelligence tools, such as chatbots, virtual assistants, and predictive models.

 ### Sparrow

-[Sparrow](https://www.deepmind.com/blog/building-safer-dialogue-agents) by Deep Mind Sparrow uses training and RLHF based tuning
+[Sparrow](https://www.deepmind.com/blog/building-safer-dialogue-agents) by Deep Mind.
+Sparrow uses training and RLHF based tuning

 [Google trends](https://trends.google.com/trends/explore?date=today%203-m&q=OpenAI,chatGPT,lamda,sparrow)